-- 1. Required Decompression and Normoxic Training may be taught separately or combined. - 2.
-Prerequisites: - a) Required Decompression 25 rebreather dives for a minimum cumulative dive time of 25 hours - b) Mixed Gas: - Normoxic Mixes 25 rebreather dives for a minimum cumulative dive time (1)of 25 hours - (2) Hypoxic Mixes Rebreather Required Decompression Certification and Normoxic Certification and 25 decompression rebreather dives for a minimum cumulative dive time of 40 hours on dives requiring decompression - 3.
+- (1) Normoxic Mixes 25 rebreather dives for a minimum cumulative dive time of 25 hours - (2) Hypoxic Mixes Rebreather Required Decompression Certification and Normoxic Certification and 25 decompression rebreather dives for a minimum cumulative dive time of 40 hours on dives requiring decompression - 3.
 Who may teach: Individuals authorized as a CCR/SRC required decompression and/or Normoxic and/or Hypoxic Mix instructor by the DCB or their designee (this is in addition to the original authorization from section A #5) - 4.
 Maximum Student/Instructor Ratio: 2 to 1.
-This ratio is to be reduced as required by environmental conditions or operational constraints
+This ratio is to be reduced as required by